UKPLab/sentence-transformers/README.md

     "In 2013 around 600,000 Berliners were registered in one of the more than 2,300 sport and fitness clubs.", ]

-# 2a. predict scores pairs of texts
+# 2a. predict scores for pairs of texts
 scores = model.predict([(query, passage) for passage in passages]) print(scores)
 # => [8.607139 5.506266 6.352977]